chasetec/chasetec.github.io/_posts/2014-02-13-using-git-on-a-synology-nas.md

 1. Generate a key-pair with `ssh-keygen -t rsa`.
 This command may vary depending on your environment.
 I'm running under Cygwin on a Windows 7 machine.
 I'd recommend you set a passphrase when asked otherwise anyone that obtains your private key will have access to your repos.
 2. In the user's home directory on the NAS create a `.ssh` folder.
 3. Copy the public key (`~/.ssh/id_rsa.pub`) generated in step one to the Git user's `.ssh` folder created in step two and rename the file on the NAS to `authorized_keys`.
 If this file already exists you should append your public key file to the existing file - `cat id_rsa.pub >> authorized_keys`.
-4. Set the own and permission information on the files. ssh into the server as the root user and run: (change `chase` on both lines to match your user name)
+4. Set the owner and permission information on the files. ssh into the server as the root user and run: (change `chase` on both lines to match your user name)

     cd /volume1/homes/chase/
     chown -R chase:users .ssh